STOCKTON IMMIGRATION LAWYER

 Family Immigration & Citizenship

 Family immigration is the basis of much of the United States immigration system.
 Indeed, nearly 70 percent of all visas issued by the American government during the average year are family-based visas.
-At Carrillo Law Center, our San Joaquin County immigration lawyers handle all types of family immigration matters, including:
+At Carrillo Law Center, our Stockton immigration lawyer handle all types of family immigration matters, including:

 We know that family immigration can be complicated.
 There are a number of potential pitfalls that need to be avoided by people and families who are navigating the system.
 If you have any specific questions about your case, contact our Stockton family immigration lawyers for immediate legal guidance and support.

 We advise clients on the full range of employment immigration matters, including permanent employment immigration visas and temporary non-immigrant employment visas.
-Among other things, our Stockton, CA employment immigration law attorneys can help you or your family member apply for:
+Among other things, our Stockton immigration lawyer can help you or your family member apply for:

 H-2B visas; and

 The employment visa application process can be complicated.
 It is paperwork-intensive.
 You do not want to make any mistakes, as even a relatively small error could cause a delay or even denial.
-If you have any questions about employment immigration, please do not hesitate to contact our Stockton, CA employment immigration lawyers for immediate help.
+If you have any questions about employment immigration, please do not hesitate to contact our Stockton immigration lawyers for immediate help.

 Immigration Representation for Investors

 International investors may be able to obtain an American green card for themselves and their family members by making a qualifying investment in the United States.
-Our Stockton, CA immigration law firm has the skills and experience to help foreign investors understand and take advantage of their available immigration options.
+Our Stockton immigration lawyers have the skills and experience to help foreign investors understand and take advantage of their available immigration options.

 One of the most frequently utilized options is the EB-5 Immigrant Investor Program.
 Created by the United States Congress in 1990, the EB-5 Immigrant Investor Program allows foreign investors to obtain a lawful permanent resident status for themselves and their immediate family members (green cards) if they make a significant, job-supported investment in a U.S.-based project.

-With extensive experience representing immigrant investors, we help people navigate the EB-5 program requirements, ensuring that they place the required amount of capital in an investment project that will actually qualify them and their family for green card status.
+With extensive experience representing immigrant investors, our Stockton immigration lawyer help people navigate the EB-5 program requirements, ensuring that they place the required amount of capital in an investment project that will actually qualify them and their family for green card status.
 If you have questions, call our California EB-5 investor visa lawyers for additional information.